 AP stands for Ahmed Patel: ED in explosive chargesheet against James Michel

-New Delhi, Apr 05: The AP in the notes prepared by alleged AgustaWestland middleman James Christian Michel means Ahmed Patel, the Enforcement Directorate has said in an explosive chargesheet.
+New Delhi, Apr 05: The AP in the notes prepared by alleged AgustaWestland middleman James Christian Michel means Ahmed Patel, the Enforcement Directorate (ED) has said in an explosive chargesheet.

 "The recipients of the kickback include several categories of persons namely Air Force officials, bureaucrats including defence ministry officials and top political leaders of the then ruling party.
 As per Christian Michel James, 'AP' means Ahmed Patel and 'Fam' means Family," the ED said.